MiczFlor/RPi-Jukebox-RFID/README.md

 * [Huy Do's jukebox4kids / Jukebox für Kinder](http://www.forum-raspberrypi.de/Thread-projekt-jukebox4kids-jukebox-fuer-kinder) written in Python, [the code is on github](https://github.com/hdo/jukebox4kids)
 * [Willem van der Jagt's How I built an audio book reader for my nearly blind grandfather](http://willemvanderjagt.com/2014/08/16/audio-book-reader/) written in python and using the MDP player.

-For my rendition of the RFID jukebox, I have forked two files from [Francisco Sahli](https://github.com/fsahli/music-cards) to register the RFID reader and read the ID from the cards with the python scripts `Reader.py` and `RegisterDevice.py`.

-I also want to link to two proprietary and commercial projects, because they also inspired me.
-And they challenged me, because of their shortcomings in terms of openness and in the case of tonies, the lack of "ownership" of the audiobooks and plays you actually bought.
-However, both products are very well made.
+I also want to link to two proprietary and commercial projects, because they were an inspiration in the early days of the Phoniebox.
+Since the first release, the Phoniebox code has shown the power of open source development.
+Today, Phoniebox might be the most versatile project of its kind.

 * [tonies® - das neue Audiosystem für mehr Hör-Spiel-Spaß im Kinderzimmer.
 (German)](https://tonies.de/) You buy a plastic figure which then triggers the audiofile - which is served over the web.
 * [Hörbert - a MP3 player controlled by buttons](https://hoerbert.com) In Germany this has already become a *classic*.
 They also started selling a DIY kit.